-While EDM – Fire focuses primarily on EDM styles, feel free to toss your pop, hip-hop, and even film and television music creations into the fire for explosive mixes.
+While ILIO-EDM Fire focuses primarily on EDM styles, feel free to toss your pop, hip-hop, and even film and television music creations on this grill of patches.
 Each one has been meticulously crafted, pulling from both Omnisphere’s powerful synthesis engine, and its vast arsenal of included sonic samplings.

 EDM – Fire focuses on the use of the modulation wheel for fast, sound-altering control.
 Many patches are also optimized for use with The Orb, giving you even more real-time control on stage and in the studio.